Last Updated: 7/27/2023

 A personal injury lawyer knows insurance adjuster tactics used to deny, discredit or delay your personal injury claim.
-For advice on defenses, you can use to deal with nefarious insurance company practices, speak with an Ames personal injury lawyer.
+For advice on defenses, you can use to deal with nefarious insurance company practices, speak with an Iowa personal injury lawyer.

 Common Insurance Adjuster Tactics